craftercms/docs/source/faq.rst

 How do I contribute to CrafterCMS?
 ----------------------------------

-You can find out more about contributing bug reports, code, documentations and tests here: :ref:`newIa-contribute`
+You can find out more about contributing bug reports, code, documentations and tests here: :ref:`contribute`

 ------------------------------------